tornede/py_experimenter/docs/source/usage/execution.rst

     experimenter.get_codecarbon_table()

+.. _pausing_and_unpausing_experiments:

 ---------------------------------
 Pausing and Unpausing Experiments
 ---------------------------------

 For convenience, we support pausing and unpausing experiments.
-This means that you can use one experiment to run multiple experiment funcitons, by finishing the first experiment with a pause and then continuing with a second (differing) experiment function.
+This means that you can use one experiment to run multiple experiment functions, by finishing the first experiment with a pause and then continuing with a second (differing) experiment function.
-Note that this function does not support parralelisation and the experimentid has to be given explicitly.
-For more information check the exmaple.
+Note that this function does not support parallelization and the experiment_id has to be given explicitly.
+For more information check the example.